ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 > **Info:** For more information on Ballerina packages, see [Organize Ballerina code](/learn/organize-ballerina-code/).

-1. Use the Ctrl + ` keyboard shortcut with the backtick character to open the Terminal window of VS Code.
+1. Use the ``Ctrl+` `` keyboard shortcut with the backtick character to open the Terminal window of VS Code.

 2. In the terminal, navigate to a preferred location and execute the command below to create the Ballerina package for the API implementation.